-- I. Principles of ergonomics and anthropometrics - 2.
-An overview of properties and origination of materials as well as an introduction to the utilisation of materials and processes.
+- 1. Principles of proxemics ergonomics and anthropometrics - An overview of properties and origination of materials as well as an introduction to the utilisation of materials and processes.
 The following materials will be covered:

 Timber, concrete, bricks and blocks, ceramics, stone